Close

 2. Standard Instruction + Video Prototype (n=20) or Standard Instruction + Video Prototype Iteration 2 (n=8)

-All customers were, at minimum, presented with the standard instruction offered by the stable.
+All customers were, at minimum, presented with the stable's standard verbal instructions.

 New Iteration: Contextual Examples Added to Video

-During the field study, I noticed that customers (across both conditions) were still making mistakes and having the same recurring issues managing their horses (e.g., stopping a horse from eating grass, steering horses who veer off the trail, making a horse stand still).
+During the first field experiment, I observed recurring challenges across groups while managing their horses (e.g., stopping a horse from eating grass, steering horses who veer off the trail, and making a horse stand still).

 Data Collection